-As expert stone workers, we’re obviously biased in favour of our favourite material.
+As expert stone workers, we’re biased in favour of our favourite material.
 However, even to us it’s clear that although stone is fantastically varied, resilient and durable, it’s not the right material for every job.
 It’s also true that there are cheaper options available.
 So with all that in mind, how can you tell if stone is the right choice for you?

 How much more expensive is stone really?